How To Deal With Loneliness: Seven Tips To Try

 You don’t have to navigate loneliness by yourself

-Seven tips for navigating loneliness
+Seven tips for navigating feelings of loneliness

 Included below are seven tips for navigating feelings of loneliness, some of which may be more helpful for you than others.
 Consider which methods might be most useful to you as you try to move forward.

-1. Recognize that loneliness is common
+1. Recognize that feelings of loneliness are common

 Sometimes, just knowing that many others around the globe are experiencing the same feelings of loneliness can be helpful.
 As mentioned above, nearly 40% of Americans feel “serious loneliness” according to one study, and another study found that more than three in five Americans—around 60%—are lonely.